Supercomputing in China: Shenzhen

+The Shenzhen Supercomputing Pingshan Service Platform is the first regional platform established by the National Supercomputing Shenzhen Center, with support from the Pingshan District Innovation Bureau.
+It aims to serve the "9+2" industrial clusters in Pingshan District, promote the development of technology industries in the Pingshan High-tech Zone, and enhance the district's innovation capacity.

 Changsha

 Foundations for a new major branch of the National Supercomputing Center (国家超级计算中心 Guójiā Chāojíjìsuàn Zhōngxīn) were laid in Hunan University, Changsha on 28 November 2010 as the first National Supercomputing Center in Central China and the third National Supercomputing Center in China apart from the two centers which are located in Tianjin and Shenzhen.
 The National Supercomputing Changsha Center is managed and operated by Hunan University.
 It operates the Tianhe-1A Hunan Solution – NUDT YH MPP supercomputer which runs at 1342 teraflops.
 It was the most powerful supercomputer in the world at that time from its operation in November 2010 to November 2011.

 Jinan

-The National Supercomputing Center in Jinan operates the Sunway BlueLight MPP supercomputer that runs at 795 teraflops.
+The National Supercomputing Center in Jinan (NSCCJN) is located in the capital of Shandong Province in East China.
+It is situated inside the Jinan Supercomputing Center Science and Technology Park, which opened in May 2019.
+The CPU runs the ShenWei processor SW1600 at 975 MHz, running at 796 teraflops and using 137,200 cores in the processor.

+The NSCCJN built the first prototype of the Sunway E-class computer in 2018.

+The center has also worked on projects that strengthen the internet access across various regions in China.
+In May 2024, the NSCCJN launched the "Shandong Computing Network", the first supercomputing Internet project in China that covers 16 cities in the province.

 Guangzhou

-The National Supercomputer Center in Guangzhou operates the fourth most powerful supercomputer in the world (as of June 2018) Tianhe-2 (MilkyWay-2), which runs at 33,000 teraflops.
+The National Supercomputer Center in Guangzhou operates the tenth most powerful supercomputer in the world (as of November 2022) Tianhe-2 (MilkyWay-2), which runs at 33,000 teraflops.
 It also operates the Tianhe-1A Guangzhou Solution – NUDT YH MPP supercomputer that runs at 211 teraflops.
+The center has been active since 2018.